 Most microbes join your microbiome as normal flora; they give back as much as they take.
 Having a wide diversity of normal flora is associated with good health, but not all microbes want to help your body maintain that healthy balance in the microbiome.
 Thankfully, your immune system is designed to promptly recognize and dispatch microbes that have other intentions.

-The line between friendly flora and outright pathogen can often be blurry – many microbes are “stealth microbes” that seem friendly at first, but end up overstaying their welcome.
+The line between friendly flora and outright pathogens can often be blurry – many microbes are “stealth microbes” that seem friendly at first, but end up overstaying their welcome.
 Because of their stealthy characteristics, the immune system has a hard time eradicating them, so they linger in the recesses of the body.

-While genetics, toxin exposure, and other uncontrollable aspects of life do play a role in your baseline immunity, there is plenty you can do to give your immune system a bit more energy and attention to devote to your natural defenses.
+While genetics, toxin exposure, and other uncontrollable aspects of life do play a role in your baseline immunity, there is plenty more you can do to give your immune system a bit more energy and attention to devote to your natural defenses.

-7. Stay active.
 Regular physical activity stimulates endorphins (happy hormones!) and immune-supporting cells that are essential to optimal health.
 Engaging in physical activity each day provides an endless list of benefits for your body, including a natural immune system boost.

-8. Limit your exposure to toxins, environmental and otherwise.
 Remember that toxins can enter your body through your skin, the air you breathe, and the food you eat.
 Limiting your exposure to them can help you maintain optimal health of your immune system and the rest of your body.